rafaelcabral96/rafaelcabral96.github.io/_publications/2022-10-01-ngvb-paper.md

 permalink: /publication/2022-10-01-ngvb-paper
 excerpt: 'In this paper, we derive variational Bayes algorithms for fast and scalable inference of latent non-Gaussian models.
 To facilitate Bayesian inference, we introduce the ngvb package, where LGMs implemented in R-INLA can be easily extended to LnGMs by adding a single line of code.'
 date: 2022-10-01
-venue: 'arXiv'
+venue: 'Journal of the American Statistical Association'
 paperurl:
-citation: 'Cabral, R., Bolin, D. and Rue, H. (2022). &quot;Fitting latent non-Gaussian models using variational Bayes and Laplace approximations. &quot; <i>arXiv preprint</i>.'
+citation: 'Cabral, R., Bolin, D. and Rue, H. (2024). &quot;Fitting latent non-Gaussian models using variational Bayes and Laplace approximations. &quot; <i>Journal of the American Statistical Association 1-13</i>.'
 ---

 In this paper, we derive variational Bayes algorithms for fast and scalable inference of latent non-Gaussian models.
 To facilitate Bayesian inference, we introduce the ngvb package, where LGMs implemented in R-INLA can be easily extended to LnGMs by adding a single line of code.